Research Misconduct: Policy, Definitions and Procedures

 Portland State University, (PSU), endeavors to foster an atmosphere of honesty, respect and trust such that the pursuit of knowledge occurs within a framework of integrity.
 All members of the PSU community share responsibility in maintaining and building PSU's organizational climate of honesty, respect and trust.
 PSU understands that research integrity is an important foundation for building and maintaining a culture of respect among researchers, students and between academicians and the public.

-The PSU Research Misconduct Policy establishes how allegations or evidence of possible research misconduct are handled.
+The PSU Research Misconduct Policy (detailed below) establishes how allegations or evidence of possible research misconduct are handled.

 To report a possible research misconduct allegation, please contact ORI_Director@pdx.edu.
 The Director of Research Integrity is the individual designated by the institution as responsible for initially assessing allegations of research misconduct to determine if they fall within the definition of research misconduct as defined in the PSU policy and warrant an inquiry, overseeing inquiries and investigations and providing administrative support for these processes and may oversee inquiries and investigations.

 Research misconduct is defined in PSU policy as:

 Reporting Concerns or Making Allegations of Research Misconduct

 Any individual having reason(s) to believe that research misconduct has possibly occurred must report the matter to the Director of Research Integrity, department chair, director, supervisor, dean or other institutional official.
 Allegations brought to individuals other than the Director of Research Integrity will be promptly forwarded to the Director of Research Integrity.